Spiritual but not religious: Origins and demography

 According to a study conducted by Pew Research Center in 2012, the number of Americans who do not identify with any religion has increased from 15% in 2007 to 20% in 2012, and this number continues to grow.
 18% of the US public and a third of adults under the age of 30 are reportedly unaffiliated with any religion but identify as being spiritual in some way.
 Of these religiously unaffiliated Americans, 37% classify themselves as spiritual but not religious, while 68% say they do believe in God, and 58% feel a deep connection to the Earth.
+In 2017, Pew estimated that 27% of the population is spiritual but not religious, but they did not ask respondents directly on this designation.
+A 2023 study found that that figure was 22% when asking this directly.

 Increased popular and scholarly attention to "spirituality" by scholars like Pargament has been related to sociocultural trends towards deinstitutionalization, individualization, and globalization.

 Generational replacement has been understood as a significant factor of the growth of religiously unaffiliated individuals.
 Significant differences were found between the percentage of those considered younger Millennials (born 1990–1994) as compared with Generation Xers (born 1965–1980), with 34% and 21% reporting to be religiously unaffiliated, respectively.

 Demographically, research has found that the religiously unaffiliated population is younger, predominately male, and 35% are between the ages of 18 and 29.
 Conversely, only 8% of religiously unaffiliated individuals are 65 and older.
 Among those unaffiliated with organized religion as a whole, 56% are men and 44% are women.